The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Introduction

-However, the assumptions used in the previous cited works -- namely the hypothesis that accreted clusters should show a dynamical coherence -- has not been proven even if several works have started doubting it.
-For example, various simulations showed that even a single merger debris span over the large range in the $E-L_z$ space~\citep{gomez2013streams,grand2019effects,simpson2019simulating}, where, e.g., chaotic mixing may further affect the coherence of the tidal debris~\citep{vogelsberger2008fine, price2016chaotic}.
-Moreover a single merger could result in a number of features or overdensities in the $E-L_z$ ~\citep{jean2017kinematic, grand2019effects, koppelman2020messy}; finally, both $E$ and $L_z$ are not conserved quantities in case of evolving and non-axisymmetric galaxy, because of the substantial mass growth of the galaxy over time \citep{panithanpaisal2021galaxy} and pericentric passages of massive satellites~\citep{erkal2021detection, conroy2021all} perturbing both accreted and in-situ components of the halo.
-In this paper, we thus wish to test the hypothesis of dynamical coherence in the $E-L_z$ space, by analysing \textit{N}-body simulations of the accretion of satellite galaxies, and their globular cluster systems, onto a Milky Way-type galaxy, containing its own system of clusters.
+In this paper, we thus wish to test the hypothesis of dynamical coherence in the $E-L_z$ and the other above cited spaces, by analysing \textit{N}-body simulations of the accretion of satellite galaxies, and their globular cluster systems, onto a Milky Way-type galaxy, containing its own system of clusters.
 We focus on mergers with mass ratios of about 1:10, because Milky Way-type galaxies are expected to have experienced mergers of similar mass \citep[relative to the Milky Way at the time of the accretion, see for example][]{deason2016eating, renaud21, khoperskov22b} and also because this is roughly the mass ratio estimated for the Gaia Sausage Enceladus accretion event \citep[see][but also \citet{kruijssen2020kraken} for a lower estimate]{helmi18}.
-For such mass ratios, accreted globular clusters do not show the claimed grouping in energy-angular momentum space, in agreement with the results of numerical simulations modelling the population of field stars \citep[see][and \citet{amarante22, khoperskov22a, khoperskov22b}]{jean2017kinematic}.
+It is worth mentioning that some studies considered even higher Gaia Sausage Enceladus masses (e.g. a 1:5 mass ratio in \cite{naidu20}).
+As detailed in the next sections, our analysis demonstrates that, for such mass ratios, accreted globular clusters do not show the claimed grouping in energy-angular momentum space nor in the other kinematic spaces, in agreement with the results of numerical simulations modelling the population of field stars \citep[see][]{jean2017kinematic,amarante22, khoperskov22a, khoperskov22b}.
 This finding has strong implications for the reconstruction of their kinematic-based galaxy membership, and questions the accretion history of our Galaxy, as traced so far in the literature \citep{massari2019origin, myeong19, forbes20, kruijssen2020kraken, malhan2022global}.
 The paper is organised as follows.
 In Sect.~\ref{method}, we present the numerical method, and the characteristics of the simulations.
 In Sect.~\ref{results}, we present the results of this study.
-We focus our analysis, firstly, on the spatial distribution of accreted and in-situ globular clusters (Sect.~\ref{spatial}), secondly on their distribution in the $E-L_z$ plane (Sect.~\ref{ELz}).
+We focus our analysis, firstly, on the spatial distribution of accreted and in-situ globular clusters (Sect.~\ref{spatial}), secondly on their distribution in the $E-L_z$ plane (Sect.~\ref{ELz}), and we generalise our results showing also how GCs redistribute in other kinematic spaces, such as the $L_{perp}-L_z$ and the $eccentricity - L_z$ planes, as well as the action space (see Sec.~\ref{kin_spaces}).
+We finally apply a Gaussian Mixture Model (GMM) to the outcomes to check whether such a procedure is able to retrieve the real accretion history of the simulated galaxies (Sec.~\ref{GMM}).
 Motivated by our findings, we reconsider the classification of Galactic globular clusters made on the basis of their distribution in the $E-L_z$ plane \citep{massari2019origin}, showing that this classification cannot be supported by the age-metallicity relation described by these clusters (see Sect.~\ref{discussion}).
 Finally, we present our conclusions (Sect.~\ref{conclusions}).